leonbottou/kegs-universal/README.md

 using the ROMs of older Apple 2 models.
 Since the 2gs hardware was designed to be as compatible as possible with the earlier models, it likely supports what the older ROMs need.
-This reasoning worked quite well for the Apple 2, 2+, and 2e ROMS.
-The changes needed to support the Apple 2c and 2c+ ROMS were much more interesting.
+This reasoning worked quite well for the Apple 2, 2+, and 2e ROMs.
+The changes needed to support the Apple 2c and 2c+ ROMs were much more interesting.
 This is described below.

 ## Supported ROMs